Why an EV?

 - We are helping to fight the climate crisis.

-Transportation accounts for about 39% of greenhouse gases in California.
+Passenger vehicles account for about 28% of greenhouse gases in California.

 Also, as the earth heats up, it will become increasingly important to drive vehicles that emit less heat than gas vehicles, which EVs do.

 - You can idle without adding pollutants into the air.

 - About 18 percent of our electricity in LA still comes from coal, and another 52% of electricity still comes from non-renewable sources, but the Los Angeles Department of Water and Power (LADWP) will be off of coal by 2025, and the NCSA, along with other organizations, is working with them to get to 100% renewable energy as soon as possible—2030 is our goal!
 So, even though your "zero-emission" vehicle isn't emission-free, it's getting closer and cleaner.

 Scientists have detected huge disparities in traffic pollution among L.A. neighborhoods, with some of the lowest levels of traffic pollution in wealthier enclaves such as West Los Angeles, where the roads have more new cars with cleaner engines and fewer trucks.

 Levels of ultrafine particles, the tiny, short-lived particles scientists measure as an indicator of recently emitted exhaust, are several times higher over in the eastside neighborhood of Boyle Heights, which, in addition to being carved up by a freeway interchange, has more diesel trucks and older, higher-polluting cars on its surface streets.

 Because we have to get off gas-powered cars, federal, state, and local governments provide incentives to help us make the transition.

 Did you know that people with more money are taking advantage of incentives for EVs more than people with less money?
 We need to make sure that everyone, not just the wealthy, has access to EVs.